open-contracting/standard/docs/schema/identifiers.md

 }
 ```

-As a result, users and tools that work with data from both publishers are less likely to confuse the two contracting processes.
-If another publisher, such as an independent monitor, wants to publish more data about one of the contracting processes, they can reference it using its unique `ocid`.
+As such, users and tools that work with both publishers' data will not confuse the two contracting processes.

 ````